Refrigeration Monitoring

 4. Operating conditions

-If the air conditioning system is exposed to extreme climatic conditions like sunlight or rain, it can increase risk of corrosion, increased wear and tear, and subsequent leaks.
+If the air conditioning system is exposed to extreme climatic conditions like sunlight or rain, it can increase the risk of corrosion, increased wear and tear, and subsequent leaks.

 5. Technician expertise and training